sqqqwer/telegram_valute_bot/README.md

 # Telegram Valute Bot with Speech Recognition
-Python telegram valute bot with parsing and speech recognition.
+Python telegram valute bot with parsing and speech recognition(bot work on Heroku).

 Commands:
   /help - show all commands